Yoctol/bottender/docs/the-basics-session.md

 Bot > Count: 2
 ```

-In this section, we will explain how to use state correctly to build a counter.
+In this section, we will explain how to use the state correctly to build a counter.
 It begins with a count state variable, which will be updated when the bot receives an event.

 Let's start with a static action like this: